Bjornstad Logo

 Primary Art Styles:

-• Oseberg Style
+• Oseberg

-• Borre Style
+• Borre

-• Mammen Style
+• Mammen

-• Ringerike Style
+• Ringerike

-• Urnes Style
+• Urnes

 Experimental Archaeology

-Experimental archaeology (also called experiment archaeology and experiential archaeology) is a field of study which attempts to generate and test archaeological hypotheses, usually by replicating or approximating the feasibility of ancient cultures performing various tasks or feats. -Wikipaedia
+Experimental archaeology (also called experiment archaeology and experiential archaeology) is a field of study which attempts to generate and test archaeological hypotheses, usually by replicating or approximating the feasibility of ancient cultures performing various tasks or feats. -Wikipedia

-In many instances we do not have enough concrete knowledge, available from extant archaeological finds, to make an accurate and informed decision as to whether or not the vikings did something or used a particular object in their daily lives.
-Archaeologists and others will sometimes utilize the methodology of experimental archaeology to see if something would have been possible to do or make in the viking age, given other examples of textiles or woodwork.
-As sometimes researchers, ourselves, we often extrapolate upon this information to determine a specific outcome based on available materials.
-While this is not hard archaeological evidence, it is certainly plausible that the vikings may have done or used things that we currently have no visible record or supporting findings.
+In many instances we do not have enough concrete knowledge, available from extant archaeological finds, to make an accurate and informed decision as to whether or not the Vikings did something or used a particular object in their daily lives.
+Archaeologists and others will sometimes utilize the methodology of experimental archaeology to see if something would have been possible to do or make in the Viking Age, given other examples of textiles or woodwork.
+As sometimes researchers ourselves, we often extrapolate upon this information to determine a specific outcome based on available materials.
+While this is not hard archaeological evidence, it is certainly plausible that the Vikings may have done or used things that we currently have no visible record or supporting findings.

-In such an instance, it may be possible to utilize objects of experimental archaeology in viking reenactment, with the caveat that when describing or presenting the object, a disclaimer must be made that the object is not an accurate representation of viking era findings, but a modern experiment based on historical and archaeological information.
+In such an instance, it may be possible to utilize objects of experimental archaeology in Viking reenactment, with the caveat that when describing or presenting the object, a disclaimer must be made that the object is not an accurate representation of Viking era findings, but a modern experiment based on historical and archaeological information.

 Some Useful Links: